Skip to content

 }

-Loading a .msh file at runtime produces a fully constructed renderable node.
-The mesh geometry is uploaded to the GPU lazily, material parameters are initialized from the imported metadata, and any referenced .tex files are loaded and bound to the appropriate material slots.
+Loading an OBJ file at runtime produces a fully constructed renderable node.
+The mesh geometry is uploaded to the GPU lazily, material parameters are initialized from the MTL data, and any referenced textures are loaded and bound to the appropriate material slots.
 No additional setup is required by the application.

 Asset loading in VGLX is explicit and ownership is clear.
 Loaders construct GPU-backed resources and return them to the call-site where they are owned and managed by the application.
 VGLX does not introduce global caches, registries, or lifetime management beyond this handoff.
 You load an asset, attach it, and use it.